garysheng/faithwalk-os/principles/README.md

 These documents capture my practical frameworks for walking the narrow path.
 Each principle is designed to be legible, critiquable, and forkable.

-## How to Use
+## How to Benefit From These Principle Articles
-- Start with identity and posture, then move to environment and practice
+- Start on any principle
 - Follow cross-links; many principles reinforce each other
 - Apply the Recognition and Practice questions at the end of each file